Buying real estate in Uganda?

 What's the 12-month outlook for demand in Uganda in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Uganda is steady with moderate growth, as buyers remain active but continue negotiating hard due to ample supply and high financing costs.
+As of early 2026, the 12-month demand outlook for residential property in Uganda is steady but cautious, with buyers remaining active in well-priced segments but continuing to negotiate hard, especially in the apartment market where new supply gives them leverage.

-The key factors most likely to influence demand in Uganda over the next 12 months include the Bank of Uganda's interest rate decisions (currently at 9.75% central bank rate), inflation trends, and whether infrastructure projects continue on schedule to improve suburban accessibility.
+The key factors most likely to influence demand in Uganda over the next 12 months are the Bank of Uganda's interest rate decisions (currently holding the central bank rate at 9.75%), the pace of infrastructure project completions in Greater Kampala, and whether political stability remains intact ahead of the broader governance cycle.

 By the way, we also have an update regarding price forecasts in Uganda.